sal55/langs/MLang.md/Mfeatures.md

     .len       # length of array or slice
     .lwb       # lower bound
     .upb       # upper bound
-    .bounds    # returns a range lower..upper (compile-time only)
+    .bounds    # returns a range lower..upper (compile-time construct only)

+(Currently .bounds only works in `for i in A.bounds`, as the `range` type returned is internal)

 The following works for any type: